Projective measurements are sufficient for recycling nonlocality

 \textit{Stronger violations with partially entangled states.---} Consider that we substitute the maximally entangled state for a pure partially entangled state in the sequential CHSH scenario.
 These states take the form $\ket{\psi_\varphi}=\cos\varphi\ket{00}+\sin\varphi\ket{11}$, for some angle $\varphi\in[0,\frac{\pi}{4}]$.
 In the standard CHSH scenario, the strongest quantum nonlocality necessitates the maximally entangled state.
 Interestingly, in the sequential CHSH scenario based on projective measurements and shared randomness, the analogous turns out not to hold.
 We have numerically searched over quantum models consisting in stochastic mixtures of type (i) and type (iii) strategies.
 For suitable choices of $\varphi$, we achieve double violations that are stronger than what is possible based on the maximally entangled state.
 In other words, partially entangled states enable points in the $(S_1,S_2)>(2,2)$ part of the $(S_1,S_2)$-plane that lie outside the boundary determined in Eq.~\eqref{boundary}.
 The numerics are illustrated in the upper inset in Figure~\ref{FigRes}.
 These strategies appear to be less elegant and less friendly to reproduce analytically than that detailed above for the maximally entangled state.

-In Appendix, we furthermore show that every entangled $\ket{\psi_\varphi}$ enables a double violations by mixing type (i) and type (ii) strategies.
+In Supplementary Material, we furthermore show that every entangled $\ket{\psi_\varphi}$ enables a double violations by mixing type (i) and type (ii) strategies.
 Moreover, we show that there exists deterministic type (ii) and type (iii) strategies that for a suitable choice of $\varphi$ give rise to pairs of CHSH parameters $(S_1,S_2)$ that lie outside the boundary described in \eqref{boundary}.
 An example is illustrated in the lower inset of Figure~\ref{FigRes}.
 Nevertheless, these strategies cannot produce double violations due to their deterministic nature.

-\textit{Double violation with independent parties.---} The above protocols are based on active exploitation of classical shared randomness.
+\textit{Double violations using only local classical randomness.---} The above protocols are based on active exploitation of classical shared randomness.
 A natural question is whether one can still recycle nonlocality, using only projective measurements, when the parties are classically independent, i.e.~without shared randomness.
 In this setting, classical randomness can only be locally generated by each party.
 For $n=2$, this amounts to replacing the collective classical variable $\lambda$ with a triple $(\lambda_A,\lambda_B,\lambda_C)$ whose elements are associated to $A$, $B$ and $C$ respectively.
 The independence corresponds to a factorising distribution $p(\lambda)=p(\lambda_A)p(\lambda_B)p(\lambda_C)$.
 From a resource point of view, this captures the most basic quantum approach to the sequential nonlocality scenario.